na-na-hi/renget/archive/elysianrealm.md

 2nd | Pardofelis1 | 10% bonus silver, both damage boosts, HP SP cap up are the key choices; must pick at least breach from enhanced, can also pick ultimate
 2nd | Griseo1 | Red Yellow Black are the key choices, unlock nexus
-Optional | Vill-V1 | 523 are the key choices, individual is fine, nexus is better Optional | Kosma2 | Ultimate, evasion, shieldbreak damage are the key choices, don't need nexus; can also pick Sakura vulnerability, TDM as reinforcement
+Optional | Vill-V1 | 523 are the key choices, individual is fine, nexus is better Optional | Sakura1 | Vulnerability, TDM are the key choices, don't need nexus; can also pick Kevin both damage boosts, Eden both damage boosts as reinforcement

 #->Reverist Calico<-
 ->![rcvalk](https://i.imgur.com/6zuBOTm.png)<-